 The American Heart Association actually recommends consuming less than 1,500 milligrams of sodium per day – at 2,325 milligrams per teaspoon that is less than ONE teaspoon of salt per day!
 According to the Center for Disease Control and Prevention (CDC) the average American consumes 3,436 mg of sodium a day, much more than the government’s recommended daily maximum.
 Our bodies require sodium (about 180 to 500 mg/day) – it helps maintain blood pressure, send nerve messages and plays a role in muscle contraction, but too much has been linked to high blood pressure, a risk factor for heart disease and stroke.

 One way to shake the salt habit is to cut back on the amount of table salt, however, most of the salt we consume is from restaurant and processed foods — bread has lots of salt, as do cereal and cakes, cheese and meat, and, of course, snack foods.
+Do you know what The Salty Six are?
 Many of us have been conditioned with a craving for salt from the foods we ate as children and it takes time for your tastebuds to grow accustomed to the inherent flavor of foods without the pop that salt adds.
 Besides eliminating processed foods as much as possible, I started cooking without added salt years ago, allowing everyone (mostly me) to sprinkle sea salt to their taste at the table.

 1. Onions and garlic: raw or cooked they complement nearly any savory dish.
 I especially like caramelized onions for a deeper, umami flavor in stews, soups, any braised or roasted dish, tomato based pasta sauces, burgers (beef, veggie, or turkey), meatloaf, pizza (allowing you to cut down on cheese).
 The umami flavor of caramelized onions work well in vegetarian and vegan dishes as well.
 Experiment with omitting the butter and using only sesame, avocado, olive, and grape seed oil to cook them.
 Since the holidays are coming up, I wanted to feature my healthy take on Green Bean casserole – that ubiquitous holiday favorite since the 50’s: